shinymodman/RigModder/README.md

 ### Program Features
 The features of this software I'm thinking about implementing are the following:

-- The features being worked on:
+- The features currently being worked on:
-	- Interface enhancements.
+	1. Shocks
+	1. Wheels

 **UPDATE**
 - What will be next thing to work on (**In Order**):
 	1. ~~Hydros (Hyrdraulics)~~ (Already finished this one)
-	1. Shocks
-	1. Wheels
 	1. Flare positioning.
 **UPDATE**